If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 What We Didn’t Like

-- The safety grate in the hopper can make it a little awkward to get access pellets out
+- Awkward positioning of safety grate: The safety grate in the hopper can make it a little awkward to get access pellets out

-- The lid doesn’t always line up first time, with a bit of jigging about we sorted it quickly
+- Lid wasn’t lining up.
+The lid doesn’t always line up first time, with a bit of jigging about we sorted it quickly

-The features list is massive.
+I think that the features list is massive on this grill.
 Camp Chef has included everything in this unit to make it the ultimate outdoor catering beast.
 It is big enough to feed a small army without compromising on flavour.

-Overall the unit is a little more expensive than some in this list, however, when you take into account the size, features and the general quality of construction you are buying a unit that will last at least 10 years and will feed a lot of people.
-In my eyes you are not going to need to purchase another unit in the near future.
+Overall the unit is a little more expensive than some in this list.
+However, I take into account the size, features and the general quality of construction you are buying a unit that will last at foreverand will feed a lot of people.

-The Bottom Line: I think it is the perfect smoker for those of you who are a casual smoker but still want a high quality unit but don’t want to go spend a fortune on it.
+The Bottom Line: I think it is the perfect smoker for the casual smoker who still want a high quality unit but don’t want to go spend a fortune

 I know what your thinking, the cheapest pellet grill is not going to be the best.
 Well, I have news for you, this cooker is a fantastic smoker.
 It is a entry level smoker that has all the basic features you need to get cooking like a pitmaster without breaking the bank.

-The SmokePro SE has a low price point but it is still built with Camp Chefs famous quality and craftsmanship and is still backed up by their fantastic customer service.
-When moving this smoker around the backyard it was super sturdy as well as being smoke tight.
+The SmokePro SE has a low price point but it is still built with Camp Chefs famous quality and craftsmanship.
+When I was moving this smoker around the backyard it was super sturdy as well as being smoke tight.

-It is big enough for several big racks or ribs, or a huge brisket.
+It is big enough for when I put several a big rack of ribs and a huge brisket.
 It has a nice large grilling area of 19.5 x 22 inches and a total cooking space of 429 inches, which is big for the price point.

-This is perfect for the smoker who doesn’t quite have the budget for a more expensive unit but wants to get something that will stand the test of time and still be around when they want to buy more add-ons down the track.
-With the SmokePro SE, you get all the essential components that you need to smoke great tasting food at a price that is very affordable.
+This is perfect for the smoker who doesn’t quite have the budget for a more expensive unit but wants to get something that will stand the test of time!
+I was able to smoke great tasting food at a price that is very affordable.

 What We Liked